 - Concepts, techniques and algorithms used in machine learning

-In addition to a capstone project centered on bioinformatics, the following courses are required to complete the concentration:
+In addition to a capstone project centered on Bioinformatics, the following courses are required to complete the concentration:

-Clinical Informatics Master's Concentration
+Clinical Informatics concentration

 Within the Clinical Informatics concentration, students will learn to:

 - Apply health information technology tools such as electronic health records, clinical decision support, and health information exchange to support and improve care